Atulin/Chryssibooru/README.md

  * Anything that requires the user to log in, since Derpibooru API does not support it

 ## Changelog

+* **31.05.2019**
+  * Search history now refreshes properly
+  * Tapping a tag now lets you add it to your current search, remove it, or search it solo

 * **30.05.2019**
   * Added search history